Daniel-KM/Omeka-S-module-Bibliography/README.md

 * `append_access_date` (boolean): to append the access date.
 * `bibliographic` (boolean): used for a real bibliographic reference, when an item is a simple book or article.
 It implies no site and no access date.
+* `mode` (string): how to display the citation in order to display the citation differently in various contexts.
+Default managed values are "list" and "single" (default).
+It may avoid to use a specific partial.
+* `partial` (string): partial to use for display, default is `common/citation`. currently).
   Any other option is passed to the partial.

 The result can be customized via the partial view `common/citation`.